jaroet/JaRoet-PKM/docs/documentation.md

 # JaRoet PKM Documentation

-**JaRoet PKM** is a local-first, keyboard-centric personal knowledge management system designed for speed and fluidity.
+**JaRoet PKM** is a free, local, keyboard-centric personal knowledge management system designed for speed and fluidity.
 Unlike traditional note-taking apps that use folders, JaRoet uses a **Topological** approach.
 Notes are organized by their relationships to one another (Parents, Children, Siblings, Related), allowing you to traverse your knowledge graph naturally.

 ## Interface Overview